-10 DEF's 69kV lines typically run from a circuit breaker in one source substation to a circuit 11 breaker in another source substation, with several distribution substations fed along the 12 circuit in a "daisy chain" fashion.
-These two sources to the circuit provide a certain level 13 of redundancy.
-A fault within a segment of such a 69kV line will often result in an outage 14 to the substations and distribution circuits between the circuit breakers, until the faulted 15 section can be identified and the switches along the line opened or closed to isolate the 16 faulted section and restore power to the substations from the un-faulted portions of the circuit.
-17 to transmission, the included programs contribute to the systematic nature of the overall 1 2 Plan that accomplishes these goals, over time, in a cost-effective manner; however, not 3 every program and/or subprogram is intended to reduce both restoration costs and outage times.
-For example, Structure Hardening in its entirety is focused on reduction of outage 4 5 times and restoration costs, however, the primary benefit of the Gang Operated Air Break 6 ("GOAB") sub-program is reduction of outage times.
-Of course, by reducing the outage 7 time and sectionalizing the facilities impacted by the extreme weather event inherently 8 there are restoration cost savings that are hard to quantify.
-That said, DEF simply cannot 9 agree that either the Legislature or Commission intended to exclude any project or program 10 (or sub-program) from inclusion in the Plan because it does not, on its own, accomplish 11 each of the goals identified in the SPP statute and rule.
+1 A. Yes, I do.
+I agree with Witness Lloyd in that, while I am not a lawyer (though I note that 2 neither of OPC's witnesses are lawyers either), it appears to DEF that their interpretation 3 of the SPP statute and rule is very constricted by limiting SPP eligibility to projects and 4 programs that both decrease outage restoration costs and outages/outage duration.
+Specific 5 to transmission, the included programs overall Plan accomplishes these goals, over time, 6 in a cost-effective manner; however, not every program and/or subprogram is intended to 7 reduce both restoration costs and outage times.
+For example, Structure Hardening in its 8 entirety is focused on reduction of outage times and restoration costs, however, the primary 9 benefit of the Gang Operated Air Break ("GOAB") sub-program is reduction of outage 10 times.
+Of course, by reducing the outage time and sectionalizing the facilities impacted by 11 the extreme weather event inherently there are restoration cost savings that are hard to 12 quantify.
+That said, DEF simply cannot agree that either the Legislature or Commission 13 intended to exclude any project or program (or sub-program) from inclusion in the Plan 14 because it does not, on its own, accomplish each of the goals identified in the SPP statute 15 and rule.
+16